akeneo/pim-docs/cookbook/import_export/product-import.rst

 .. note:

-    We tend to use this standard array format everywhere in the PIM, for imports, backend process, product edit form, variant group values, proposals, etc.
+    We aim to use this standard array format everywhere in the PIM, for imports, backend processes, product edit form, variant group values, proposals, etc.

     The versionning will be reworked in a future version to use it too.